 - When and how many times were you bitten?

 - What are your main symptoms and when did they begin?
 Have they changed since the bite?

 - What home treatment did you try?

 During your conversation with our expert staff, we will develop a treatment plan for your family based on the circumstances of the bite and your child’s symptoms.
-That plan could be watching and waiting, coming in for our tick and Lyme disease screening in St. Paul, or just testing for Lyme disease.
+That plan could be watching and waiting, coming in for our tick and Lyme disease screening in the Twin Cities, or just testing for Lyme disease.
 Children’s Lyme disease screening is very simple; we’ll draw a small blood sample in clinic and then send it off to our lab.
 Results are typically available in 2 days.
 With Lyme and other tick-borne diseases, early and quick diagnosis and treatment is important to avoid serious health risks.
 If a Lyme test is positive, antibiotics are effective at treating the disease.

-If your child has been bitten or if you have any concerns at all, please give us a call or setup an appointment for a tick and Lyme disease screening for kids in St. Paul.
+If your child has been bitten or if you have any concerns at all, please give us a call or setup an appointment for a tick and Lyme disease screening in Minneapolis/St. Paul.
 We are here to help!Contact us today